Topic 4 Exercises

 String day = exercise.nextLine();

-//We are going to use else and system.exit in the way you'll see next:
+//We are going to use else and system.exit in the way you will see below:

 System.out.print("Yoga");